softwaremill/jekyll-softwaremill/_posts/company/2016-06-01-kafka-streams-how-does-it-fit-stream-landscape.md

 Finally, how Kafka Streams handles time is also worth mentioning.
 It is possible to use different timestamps for windowing operations: event time (defined by whatever creates the event), ingestion time (when the event is stored into Kafka), and processing time (when the event is processed).
 When aggregating elements in time windows, it is possible to use any of these timestamps (by using a custom or one of the built-in `TimestampExtractor`s).

-When using even-time, there’s a possibility of some of the records arriving out-of-order.
+When using event-time as the message timestamp, there’s a possibility of some of the records arriving out-of-order (we don't have any guarantees that the messages will arrive totally ordered).
 That’s supported as well: when windowing, there’s a defined retention period, for which a window is stored in the local store (by default 1 day).
 If the out-of-order event arrives before that, a new window update will be emitted (windowing operations result in a `KTable` - a changelog - so each new entry for a given key should be interpreted as updating the previous value).

 This flexibility in time handling can certainly be very useful for streaming operations.